by Anna Galandzij for the Fairtrade Foundation

 8. Fairtrade chocolate accounts for 12% of total sales in the UK - and the trend for Fairtrade-certified cocoa treats is growing (see the Global Cocoa Market 2016-2020).

 9. 25% of all Fairtrade cocoa growers are women.
 Find out more with our long read 'The New Queens of Cocoa' about women cocoa farmers in Côte D’Ivoire which shows the challenges they face, and how they are increasingly taking charge of their own futures.

 10. Education is key to the future of cocoa communities.
 Fairtrade Africa currently trains cocoa farmers in financial management, governance, good agricultural practices, gender and child labour.
-This will form part of the Fairtrade West Africa Cocoa Program, being implemented over period from 2015 to 2020.
+This will form part of the Fairtrade West Africa Cocoa Program, being implemented over a period from 2015 to 2020.
 Watch this space!